-Sphero SPRK+ review
+Sphero SPRK+ full review

 Sphero SPRK+ is a robot ball that helps teach kids (and adults) how to program, from the basics to complex text-based coding.
 It’s incredibly fun, and a real innovation in the education, er, sphere.

 Sphero has been around for a while as a toy, with a bunch of fun apps that let you control the ball via your smartphone or tablet.

 There are two (very similar) versions of Sphero SPRK available: the original SPRK and latest SPRK+.

 The SPRK retails for £99.99 (US$99.99), while the SPRK+ is priced officially at £119.99 (US$129.99).